gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

 independently WITHOUT running `tsh kube login` first.
 If `tsh kube login` has been run perviously, `tsh proxy kube` should inherit the flags from the login if they are not specfied during `tsh proxy kube`.

+In addition to the cluster names provided to `tsh proxy kube`, the ephemeral kubeconfig should also copy other non-Teleport clusters in the default kubeconfig (or `$KUBECONFIG`), so the user does not need to switch between configs for different clusters.

-A `--exec` flag will be provided to `tsh proxy kube` to execute a command backed by the local proxy:
+A `--exec` flag will also be provided to `tsh proxy kube` to execute a command backed by the local proxy:
 ```
 $ tsh proxy kube --exec -- helm install my-chart
 ```
-This avoids needing two terminal sessions to run a Kubernetes application.
+This avoids needing two terminal sessions to run a single quick command (e.g. scripting).

 In addition, we can provide tips to users to improve their UX by utilizing `alias`:
 ```